palantir/osdk-ts/etc/api.report.api.md

 //
 // src/aggregate/AggregateOpts.ts:26:3 - (ae-forgotten-export) The symbol "UnorderedAggregationClause" needs to be exported by the entry point index.d.ts
 // src/aggregate/AggregateOpts.ts:26:3 - (ae-forgotten-export) The symbol "OrderedAggregationClause" needs to be exported by the entry point index.d.ts
+// src/object/ReferenceUpdates.ts:27:3 - (ae-forgotten-export) The symbol "ReferenceValue" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)